Newberry Volcano: Geology

 Overlapping with the northwestern corner of the Basin and Range Province, also known as the High Lava Plains, Newberry Volcano lies within a Cenozoic highland marked by normal faults known as the Brothers Fault Zone.
 It is situated at the intersection of the Brothers Fault Zone with the north–northwest-trending Sisters and northeast-trending Walker Rim fault zones.
 In the mantle under Newberry Volcano, P and S seismic waves exhibit an unusually low wave velocity.
 The Earth's crust thins from 50 km at the nearby Three Sisters volcano complex to 35 km near Newberry, where it has a high Poisson's ratio.

 The oldest rocks in this region include silicic (rich in silica) lava domes from the late Miocene or early Pliocene, which lie near the province's eastern and southern borders, respectively.
 Volcanism in this area suggests a progression of silicic eruptions, known as the Newberry Trend, that moves in a northwest-trending direction from the Harney Basin to Newberry Volcano and the rest of the Cascade Range.
-Newberry Volcano's origins are somewhat controversial; some scientists think it originated from an independent hotspot, but overwhelming evidence suggests that it is part of the Cascades Arc and was produced by the subduction of the oceanic Juan de Fuca and Gorda tectonic plates under the continental North American Plate.
+Newberry Volcano's origins are somewhat controversial; some scientists think it originated from an independent hotspot, but overwhelming evidence suggests that it is part of the Cascade Arc and was produced by the subduction of the oceanic Juan de Fuca and Gorda tectonic plates under the continental North American Plate.
 However, Newberry Volcano has been transformed by tectonic processes, possibly related to subductive mechanisms that enhance melting of the Juan de Fuca tectonic plate.
 The High Lava Plains Trend, or the Newberry Trend, moves at an oblique angle to the underlying North American tectonic plate, for which subduction counterflow, gravitational flow along the lithosphere's base, faulting, and extension of the Basin and Range Province have all been proposed as possible mechanisms.
 At Newberry, the subducting plate has a depth that is 20 to 50 km shallower than elsewhere in the major crest of the Cascades, accounting for its unique magmas.
 Newberry Volcano is likely fed by a magma chamber 3 to 5 km under the large, cauldron-like caldera at its summit.
 This caldera has dimensions of 6.5 by 8 km and formed about 75,000 years ago.